Gui64977/archstone/README.md

 ### ▶️ Run the CLI disassembler

-From `archstone/python` directory, run the following command:
+From `archstone/python` directory, run one of the following commands:

 **ARM disassembler CLI**: